Eye Exam Aiken

 Cataract Diagnosis Service

-Spec’s patients with eye trouble similar to what is outlined above should schedule an appointment with our doctors, who can examine and diagnose cataracts.
-Upon diagnosis, our doctors and staff will work to assist connecting the patient with one of our ophthalmologists in our Aiken or Augusta office.
+Patients with eye trouble similar to what is outlined above should schedule an appointment with our doctors, who can examine and diagnose cataracts.
+Upon diagnosis, our doctors and staff will work to assist in connecting the patient with one of our ophthalmologists in our Aiken or Augusta office.